 Her participatory work has included; The London Bubble’s ‘Creative Homes’ project with performances at the Albany, the InFlight and Diploma programmes at Wac Arts and one off workshops at schools and universities.

 Grace has worked with Gabriele Reuter, Gabriele Brandstetter, Claudia Palazzo, Elliot Baker, Vanessa Cook, Danielle Russo, Felipe Moreira, Still House Dance Company and Jacky Lansley.
-Grace is currently an Associate Artist at Dance Research Studio, London.
+Grace is currently an Associate Artist at Dance Research Studio and a member of Chisenhale Dance Space.
 Her previous work has toured nationally and internationally, winning a Stockholm Fringe Young STOFF Award in 2015.